IMADDABLIGI/42-Network_Cursus-Inception/README.md

    When it comes to Docker containers, cgroups play an important role in resource management and isolation.
 Docker leverages cgroups to allocate and limit system resources for each container, preventing one container from monopolizing system resources and impacting the performance of other containers or the host system.

 **NOTE :**
-   when a process inside a container creates a child process the new child process by default inherits the cgroups and namespaces of he’s parent process.
+When a process inside a container creates a child process the new child process by default inherits the cgroups and namespaces of he’s parent process.

 <p align="center">
   <img src="Assets/namespaces.png" width="500">